thisismypassport/shrinko8/README.md

 pico8 tools (minify, lint, etc.)

+Requires a modern verison of python to run.

 # Minification

 Greatly reduces the character count of your cart, as well as greatly improves its compression ratio (so that its compressed size is smaller).